Battle of Tsushima: Gun range and rate of fire

-The Makarov proposal resulted in Model 1895 12-inch gun that extended the range of the previous Model 1886 12-inch Krupp guns (installed on Imperator Nikolai I and Navarin) from 5–6 km to 11 km (at 15-degrees elevation) at the expense of significantly limited amount of explosives that can be contained in the 332 kg shell.
+The Makarov proposal resulted in Model 1895 12-inch gun that extended the range of the previous Model 1886 12" Krupp guns (installed on Imperator Nikolai I and Navarin) from 5–6 km to 11 km (at 15-degree elevation) at the expense of significantly limited amount of explosives that can be contained in the 332 kg shell.
 (Note: These shells held 5.3 kg of guncotton, compared to 19.3 kg of Shimose powder for the Armstrong 12".)
 Reload time was also improved from 2–4 minutes previously to a rated 90 seconds, but in reality, it was 2.5–3 minutes.
 These guns were installed to Sissoi Veliky and the four Borodino-class ships.

-The four Japanese battleships, Mikasa, Shikishima, Fuji and Asahi, had the latest Armstrong 12-inch 40-calibre naval gun designed and manufactured by Sir W.G.
+The four modern Japanese battleships, Mikasa, Shikishima, Fuji, and Asahi, had the latest Armstrong 12" 40-calibre naval gun designed and manufactured by Sir W.G.
 Armstrong & Company ahead of its acceptance by the Royal Navy in the UK.
-These British-built 12-inch guns had a range of 15,000 yards (14 km) at 15-degrees elevation and the rate of fire at 60 seconds with a heavier 850 lb shell.
+These British-built 12" guns had a range of 14 km (15,000 yd) at 15-degree elevation and a rate of fire of 60 seconds with a heavier 850 lb shell.
 (Note: See Armstrong Whitworth 12-inch 40-calibre naval gun for details.)
 One of the reasons for the Royal Navy's late adoption of this type of gun was the accidental shell explosions in the barrel Japanese battleships experienced up to the Battle of the Yellow Sea in August 1904, which were diagnosed and almost rectified (Note: Battleship Shikishima still experienced this problem and lost a gun in the battle.) by the Japanese Navy with the use of aforementioned Ijuin Fuse by the time of this battle.